Rohanc28/bro-bot-s/README.md

-# BroBOT - README
+# README  - BroBOT
-Made by Rohan Chaturvedi
+Made by Rohan Chaturvedi idevrutahc@gmail.com

+# DISCLAIMER:
+This rep only contains part of code that can be made public.
+Parts like auth, key, env, api's keys and other parts cannot be shared/made public.
+If you want to learn more about the BOT, feel free to contact me.

+The BroBOT.py file will not run.
+To see source code or for any questions, feel free to contact me.

 ## Invite [Link](https://discord.com/api/oauth2/authorize?client_id=821771855400665181&permissions=0&scope=bot)